ahmed812003/Educational-Management-System/README.md

             1 - List of Assignments
             2 - Create Assignment
             3 - View Assignment
-                  1 - Student Solution for chossen assignment 2 - set grades for this assignment
+                  1 - Students Solution for choosen assignment 2 - set grades for this assignment
             4 - Back
       4 - Log out